rgitrepo/kubernetes-beginner-to-pro/docs/day10/sidecar-vs-sidecarless-pattern.md

 ### Introduction

 Service Meshes in Kubernetes environments are essential for managing communication between microservices.
 Traditionally, this has been accomplished using the **Sidecar Pattern**, where each Pod in the mesh contains an additional container (the sidecar) responsible for handling network-related tasks.
 However, as Kubernetes environments scale, the **Sidecarless Pattern** has emerged as an alternative, aiming to reduce the overhead associated with sidecars by moving these responsibilities to the kernel level.
+Most companies because of huge overhead of sidecar pattern have started shifting to sidecarless pattern.
+CNCF also has a Cilium certification.
+So the future is sidecarless.

 In this tutorial, we will cover both patterns, their benefits, drawbacks, and practical implementations.